When Is The Best Time To Visit Romania

 Central Romania

 This is one of the country’s most famous and most visited parts, including Bran, Brasov, and Sinaia, to name just three.
 It’s a good idea to see the center of the country between August and September.
 It can often rain between May and July; temperatures will be slightly cooler, making it a bit more comfortable.
-Between December to March, you can expect cold and wet weather.
+Between December and March, you can expect cold and wet weather.

-Our Favorite Cities To Visit In Romania
+Our Favorite Places To Visit In Romania

 Things To Do In Sighisoara Romania - UNESCO